 Alexandra began violin lessons at the age of 5 in Christchurch, New Zealand.
 During the following years she received many awards and prizes around New Zealand including the Most Promising Award at the Young Performer of the Year competition, the Ernest Empson Scholarship and the Dame Malvina Major Scholarship.
 She won 2nd place at the Sentinel Performers Competition (2005) and 3rd place at the National Concerto Competition (2008).

 2006 brought Alexandra to London where she was awarded a full scholarship to study at the Purcell School of Music in London with Evgeny Grach.
 Through her studies there, she gave her solo recital debut at Wigmore Hall in October 2009 and, in November of the same year, at the Watford Colosseum performing Tchaikovsky Violin Concerto with the Purcell School Symphony Orchestra.
 Since then, she has also performed as a soloist and chamber musician in many prestigious venues around London including, Royal Festival Hall, Queen Elizabeth Hall, Buckingham Palace, Barbican Hall, Cadogan Hall, LSO St. Lukes, Princess Alexandra Hall and Kings Place.
-She currently performs regularly throughout the U.K as a recitalist and soloist through the Countess of Munster Recital Scheme with her duo partners, pianists Gamal Khamis and Antonina Suhanova.
+She performs regularly throughout the U.K as a recitalist and soloist through the Countess of Munster Recital Scheme with her duo partners, pianists Gamal Khamis and Antonina Suhanova.
 Alex is also a selected artist for Making Music, UK.

-Alexandra has also performed internationally in many countries, including Brazil, Uruguay, Chile, Argentina, China, South Korea, France, Germany, Switzerland, Spain, Russia, Israel, Poland, Denmark, Sweden, Hungary and Romania.
+Alexandra has also performed extensively throughout Europe and internationally in many countries, including Brazil, Uruguay, Chile, Argentina, China, South Korea, Russia, Israel and Singapore.
 A laureate of numerous competitions, Alex has won the Province of Terni Soloist Award from Associazione Mozart Italia (2014), Kenneth Loveland Gift Award, U.K (2016), a 3rd round finalist in the Enescu International Violin Competition (2016), Hattori Foundation Senior Award, U.K (2017) and the Development Prize at the Michael Hill International Violin Competition (2017).
 Most recently, she has been awarded the prestigious Philip and Dorothy Green Young Artists Award by the Making Music Foundation, U.K (2018).